JetBrains/amper/docs/src/getting-started/tutorial.md

     After the first build, the Xcode project will appear beside the `module.yaml` in the `ios-app` module.
     It can be checked into the VCS and customized (e.g. _Team_ (`DEVELOPMENT_TEAM`) setting).
-    See the [iOS application](../user-guide/product-types/ios-app.md) section to learn more about the Xcode ↔ Amper interoperability.
+    See the [iOS application](../user-guide/product-types/ios-app.md) section to learn more about the Xcode ↔ Kargo interoperability.

 !!! example "Example: [Compose Multiplatform]({{ examples_base_url }}/compose-multiplatform)"